Updated: Jun 24

 Parenting orders can also include the process to be used to sort out disagreements about the order at a later stage.
 In cases, where there are more than two people sharing parental responsibility, a parenting order can include how they will communicate with each other.

 through the court by 'consent' (where you both agree)

 by the court after a trial or hearing.

 When negotiating arrangements for children, or asking a court for a parenting order, it is important to make sure that what you are asking for is workable.

-If you need more information about you options of parenting arrangements or need to find a lawyer to get legal advice for your parenting arrangements please visit us on www.lawcircuit.com.au or call us on +61418631798 or email us at email@example.com
+If you need more information about you options of parenting arrangements or need to find a lawyer to get legal advice on your parenting arrangements please visit us on www.lawcircuit.com.au or call us on +61418631798 or email us at firstname.lastname@example.org